 Ramadan is a yearly ritual that requires Muslims to refrain from eating and drinking every day between sunrise and sunset.
 Over the period of a month, the daily fast is broken with family, friends and loved ones around a feast of delicious food.

-Ramadan is a time when practising Muslims are asked to abstain from eating or drinking from sunrise until sundown, only breaking their fast at Magrib, gathered around a hot and fulfilling meal and surrounded by their family, friends and loved ones.
+Ramadan is a time when practicing Muslims are asked to abstain from eating or drinking from sunrise until sundown, only breaking their fast at Maghrib, gathered around a hot and fulfilling meal and surrounded by their family, friends and loved ones.
 The meal is called Iftar, which in Arabic means “break-fast”, establishing the meal’s status as the first of the day.

 Spreading a message of empathy, charity and humanity, the purpose of this great abstinence is to remind Muslims to appreciate their circumstances and encourage them to sympathise with those who are less fortunate by putting themselves in their shoes.

 In addition to the daily fast, Muslims are also required to give back to the community and the poor.
 They are also highly encouraged to reread the Holy Quran to remember the real virtues of Islam, renew their bonds with their faith and strengthen their ties to their religion.

 How can I be involved in the tradition without offending anyone?

 The first thing to remember is that Ramadan embraces first and foremost a message of acceptance, hope and empathy.
 This means that your respectful attempts at understanding and participating in the tradition will only be met with encouragement and appreciation.

 Start by wishing fasting Muslims “Ramadan Kareem” or “Ramadan Mubarak”, which respectively translate to “Generous Ramadan” and “Blessed Ramadan”.
 If you struggle with the Arabic language, then you can simply say “Have a blessed Ramadan”.
 Your efforts will be welcomed regardless of the language you choose.